lilatomic/lilatomic.ca/posts/ansible_writing_action_plugin.md

 ### Using an existing filter

-If you want to use an existing filter pluging (perhaps to format your output), you can just import them from the Ansible package:
+If you want to use an existing filter plugin (perhaps to format your output), you can just import them from the Ansible package:

 ```python
 from ansible.plugins.filter.core import to_json, quote